rogerkeays/vimjournal/README.md

     20200329_1738 |+ never give up and good luck will find you --falkor, the never-ending story #motivation 20200423_1035 |= i'll pick the lock but will not turn the key --bad religion #psychology

-Expanded logs allow you to add any unstructured text after the record header.
-For example, an snippets log:
+Expanded logs have unstructured text after the record header.
+For example, a code snippets log:

     20200603_1337 |- create a virtual property in kotlin /kotlin >sorting by rating =vimjournal @lobby